dfeles/akira/README.md

-# akira
+# Akira
-A script which closes everything and starts playing akira in full screen.
+A script to close everything and start playing Akira in full screen.

 Open .bash_profile and add these lines: